Florian Janits

 Florian Janits (born 21 January 1998) is an Austrian racing driver currently competing in the TCR International Series.
 Having previously competed in the ADAC Formula 4 & Formula Renault 1.6 NEC amongst others.

 Racing career

 Janits began his career in 2007 in Karting, he raced there for many seasons up until 2013.
-In 2013 he switched to the Formula Renault 1.6 NEC championship, he raced there for two seasons and finished 3rd in the championship in 2014, taking 5 podiums, 2 pole positions and 1 victory.
-He switched to the ADAC Formula 4 championship for 2015, finishing within the top 16 in most of the races he took part in.
+In 2013, he switched to the Formula Renault 1.6 NEC championship, he raced there for two seasons and finished third in the championship in 2014, taking five podiums, two pole positions and one victory.
+He switched to the ADAC Formula 4 championship for 2015, finishing within the top-16 in most of the races he took part in.

-In May 2016 it was announced that he would race in the TCR International Series, driving a Volkswagen Golf GTI TCR for Liqui Moly Team Engstler.
+In May 2016, it was announced that Janits would race in the TCR International Series, driving a Volkswagen Golf GTI TCR for Liqui Moly Team Engstler.